Frasprite/FoodFacts/README.md

 * Create and configure project
 * Add library for barcode scanning and show result on secondary activity
-* Add library for HTTP GET operation on API and show found data on activity
+* Add library for HTTP GET operation on API
 * Add entity model of product and create database
-* Save data found from GET operation on DB
+* Save data found from GET operation on DB and show found data on detail activity
 * Show saved data on a list / grid on main activity
 * Create an UI (icons, launcher icons, activity interfaces)
 * Improve / create test